This compliation is a summary of family historical

 Seeing that he was likely to be drafted, Marlin enlisted in the Navy in March of 1945 and was in San Diego about ready to ship out to the Pacific when the war ended.
 He was discharged in March of 1946.
 During this period, Helen and I were living in San Antonio with her mother.
 The files contain official documentation from this period, and one manila envelope contains random correspondence and Christmas cards from 1939-45.
 The files also contain three manila envelopes stuffed with frequent correspondence between Helen and Marlin while he was in the military.
 Skimming them I find accounts of Deric being stubborn about eating food he didn't like VERY slowly, and Helen worrying about how often to spank him.
 It would take many hours to read through all the correspondence.

 In 1946 Marlin obtained a position in the Texas State Auditor's Office, as an assistant state auditor, which he held from 1946-1958.
 He was on the road auditing colleges around the state during much of my early childhood.
 In 1946 he constructed a prefab house on the corner of Kerby Lane and West 35th street (1516 W. 35th St.) where we lived until buying the house at 1708 Mohle Drive in 1952, where I lived through high school.
-The house is now owned by the family trust and occupied by my son Jon and his wife Shana.
+The house is now owned by our family trust, was occupied for a period by my son and his family, and I have lived there since 2017 with my husband Len Walker.

 Here are some pictures from the Kerby Lane house, taken in 1946 or 1947.